Shiva108/ai-llm-red-team-handbook/docs/Chapter_36_Reporting_and_Communication.md

 ---

-## 9.7 Visuals and Supporting Materials
+## 36.7 Visuals and Supporting Materials

 - Use **tables** for findings and prioritization.
 - Include **flow diagrams** or **attack chains** to illustrate complex vulnerabilities.
-- Annotate **screenshots** or logs—clear context, not just raw output.
+- Annotate **screenshots** or logs-clear context, not just raw output.
 - Where appropriate, provide **reduced-repro** scripts so issues can be confirmed rapidly.

 ---

-## 9.8 Reporting Gotchas and Pitfalls
+## 36.8 Reporting Gotchas and Pitfalls

 - Burying the lead (critical business risks at the bottom).
 - Overly technical or vague recommendations.